pelliott67/pe-rwdq3-project-1/public/README.txt

 Media queries (not part of this quarter, but we only spent 1/2 class on it last quarter and as it's the soul of responsive design I'd like to learn it better)

 So far
-Built common template used by all pages.
+- Built common template used by all pages.
 All content loaded through js from handlebars templates/partials.
-Incorporated autobars-js, jquery plugin for loading handlebars templates from external files.
+- Incorporated autobars-js, jquery plugin for loading handlebars templates from external files.
 Split js into global + per page.
 Split templates into individual (per page) hbs files.
-2/5 pages on template; placeholder .html files for others
+- 2/5 pages on template; placeholder .html files for others

 To do
-Create basic templates & placeholder content for remaining pages (recipe index, recipe detail, recipe file) CSS for basice desktop layout
+Create basic templates & placeholder content for remaining pages (recipe index, recipe detail, recipe file) CSS for basic desktop layout
 Create catalog JSON
 Recipe index page: Read catalog JSON to build list of link Recipe detail page: Read catalog JSON to display recipe details